mhagenow01/ECE532ClassifierComparison/README.md

-# A Comparison of Basic Classifiers for Classification ofSteel Plate Faults and Motion Capture Data
+# A Comparison of Classifiers for Classification ofSteel Plate Faults and Motion Capture Data
 #### Mike Hagenow
 Department of Mechanical Engineering - ECE 532 Final Project
 ### Summary